 representation of the wearer's moiety and clan house.

-Sculpture and carved totem poles are popular art pieces for discriminating collectors of Alaskan artwork.
-Totems were created to tell the stories of Alaska's Native people.
+Sculpture and carved totem poles are popular art pieces for discriminating collectors of usan artwork.
+Totems were created to tell the stories of USA's Native people.
 Totemic designs also adorn bent wood boxes, ceremonial paddles and Tlingit halibut hooks.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.